© Patrick Trottier

 This is fundamental to EODC® thinking.

 Thus, it is not one OR the other.
 It has been determined that each influences the other.
-So whatever environments a person finds themself in, the person assimilates and accomodates feelings, thoughts, experiences that emerge and regulates their perceptions, thinking, feeling and behavior.
+So whatever environments a person finds him/her self in, the person assimilates and accommodates feelings, thoughts, experiences that emerge and regulates their perceptions, thinking, feeling and behavior.

-Field Theory emerged when Lewin considered a person’s behavior to consist of many different interactions and experiences.
+Field Theory came about when Lewin considered a person’s behavior to consist of many different interactions and experiences.
 He believed people to have dynamic thoughts, forces, and emotions that shifted their behavior, beliefs and perceptions to reflect their present state – an emergence of Self-Agency.

-Question: Does one’s environment enhance self-agency’ or diminishes such, and can such environments inhibit self-agency from naturally emerging throughout all areas of a person’s life including work, relationships, knowledge formation, socialization processes, institutionalization, etc.
+Question: Does one’s environment enhance self-agency or diminishes such?
+Can such environments inhibit self-agency from naturally emerging throughout all areas of a person’s life including work, beliefs systems, relationships, knowledge formation, socialization processes, institutionalization, etc.

 Answer: One’s environments may enhance, diminish and also inhibit new patterns of thoughts, feelings and behaviors to emerge about oneself, and one’s world.